Letero/KnowledgeSharing/Ultimate.md

 Value of *const volatile* variable might be changed during execution of program, what might make you think that using it doesn't make any sense.
 In this case we use *const* mainly to prevent programmer from doing unacknowledged mistake, rather than to make sure value won't be changed at all.

+## 3. Restrict keyword - what is it used for?

+Restrict keyword is used in pointer declaration.
+It tells that this pointer is the only way to access object that it's pointing to.
+It does not add new functionality
+Compiler won't prevent programmer from creating another pointer to restricted address.
+It is promise made by programmer.
+Not following to restrict contract results in undefined behavior.
+Restrict keyword is used so compiler can make optimizations.
+It was defined in C99 standard

 # CPP